 As chiropractors, we cannot claim to ‘cure’ fibromyalgia.
 However, we certainly can help the pain through the management of the spine and surrounding soft tissue.
 Much of the discomfort associated with fibromyalgia comes from tightening of muscles and reduced mobility.

 When loss of movement occurs in the spine, a neurological reflex will cause muscles to constrict even further.
 Maintaining comfortable range of motion in the spinal area is one of the most critical factors for all fibromyalgia patients, and some may require adjustments as frequently as 3 or 4 times each month to preserve their mobility.

 One thing we see with fibromyalgia is a diminished ability of the muscles to heal themselves.
 For this reason, it is crucial to seek care from a physician who is skilled in matters of the spine and surrounding tissue.
 A chiropractor’s unique understanding of this region allows them to offer gentle manipulation that can restore blood flow and range of motion without causing additional pain or damage to the tissue.
 With the correct exercises, we can gradually establish a more balanced spine which will assist in providing lasting relief.

 What else can you do?

-Along with treatment, some changes in lifestyle can also make a big difference like:
+Along with chiropractic care, some changes in lifestyle can also make a big difference like: